kyclark/gitbook-metagenomics/add_it_up.md

 # Add It Up

-Let's persue the ```MAIN``` signature and discussion of types a bit further with a program that will add two numbers:
+Let's pursue the ```MAIN``` signature and discussion of types a bit further with a program that will add two numbers:

 ```
 $ cat -n adder1.pl6